goldbergyoni/various-testing-examples/getting-started/lesson-price-calculator/demo-flow.md

 - Act - Do something to our system, one function or UI walk-through
 - Assert - Something should change
 - Anti-pattern: unstructured code
-- AAA BP ✅
-- Repeating idea: Declarative
+- Repeating idea: Declarative, as HTML 💡

 ## Assertions